Seizure and sale of tangible personal property

 The Commissioner of Justice verbally asks you to pay the amounts you owe.

-In the event that you do not pay, you must inform the Commissioner of Justice whether some of your assets are already seized and which ones.
+In the event that you do not pay, you must inform the Commissioner of Justice if and which of your tangible personal property has already been seized.

-At the end of his visit, the Commissioner of Justice shall provide you with a copy of the act of attachment.
+At the end of his visit, the Commissioner of Justice shall draw up one of the following two documents:

 You're absent

-The Commissioner of Justice seizes the case in your absence.
+The Commissioner of Justice has the right to enter your home, and seizes in your absence.

 Reminder